THE PREMIER MARKETPLACE FOR JEWELRY

 With the lack of success on land, hoops surprisingly became a sea trend worn by pirates.

-There’s speculation that pirates wore gold hoops as a congratulation for making it through a tough voyage.
-Others believe they wore hoops as an amulet for protection.
-And some thought wearing them would cure seasickness, while others believed they would prevent a man from falling overboard.
+There’s speculation that pirates wore gold hoops as a token of survival after a difficult voyage, while others believed they served as protective amulets.
+Some even thought hoops could cure seasickness, while others believed they would prevent a man from falling overboard.
 Regardless of the reason, it’s clear that pirates loved hoop earrings!
 Who knew?

 While more simply designed earrings rose in popularity in the 18th and early 19th centuries, hoop earrings continued to be a hidden gem in cultures around the world.